 GDP of various countries and regions.

-appears to offer an improvement over the assumptions of classical
+offer a substantial improvement over the assumptions of classical

-economists, it has yet to be independently validated, and was tested
+economists, this work has yet to be independently validated.
+When

-only against the economy of the USA.
-In retrospect, extending its
+the economy of the USA, extending its assumptions to other countries

-and GDP would provide a more accessible and acceptable
+and GDP would provide a more accessible and generally acceptable

-analytical foundation.
-This article revisits the question of national
+foundation for the discussion.
+This article revisits the question

 Caveat: As with the previous articles in this series, the